About

 -Overview

-The SSBCI Learning Series comprises five sessions spanning from February - October 2023.
-Sessions will include expert and practitioner insights on the following areas of focus:
+The SSBCI Learning Series comprises five sessions spanning from March - October 2024.
+Sessions will include expert and practitioner insights on the following topics:

 • State and Territory Capital Program Implementation